tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

  - Bountiful Seer:
 	 - Tapestries depicting the on the fey and the birth of [[Xylaan]] are strewn throughout the temple
 	 - Flours speckle its body
-  	 - Asks you to take it up and plant it somewhere else
+  	 - Asks you to excize the face and and plant it in  a specific hex

  - Stalk Seer
 	 -  wistopher the bold germed up